aragon/sdk/javascript/modules/client/README.md

   ContextPlugin,
   ProposalCreationSteps
 } from "@aragon/sdk-client";
-// context
+// Plugin client
+const pluginAddress = "0x12345..."
-const contextPlugin = ContextPlugin.fromContext(context, "0x...")
+const contextPlugin = ContextPlugin.fromContext(context, pluginAddress)
 const client = new ClientErc20(contextPlugin);

 // actions to execute if the proposal is apporved